svallero/igwn-kube-gracedb-test/README.md

 ## 6 - deployment-ha.yaml
 This creates the actual deployment.

-## 7 - Initialize the database (manual steps)
+## 7 - init_db.yaml
 This is required only the first time, when the database needs to be initialized.

+## 8 - Create the admin user (manual step)
+This is required only the first time, after database initializaion.
 Get the list of pods belonging to the deployment:
 ```
 kubectl get pods -n gracedb-test